doctest/doctest/doc/markdown/faq.md

 // catch exposes this by default outside of its namespace using doctest::Approx;
 ```

+### How is **doctest** different from Google Test?

+Here are a couple of differences:

+– the main one is that only doctest from the C++ frameworks is usable next to your production code (speed of compilation, ability to remove the tests from the binary, ability to execute tests/code/both, ability to have tests in multiple shared objects and still a single registry for all of them)
+– doctest is a single header – Google Test has to be built as a separate static library and linked against.
+– doctest has the concept of [**Subcases**](https://github.com/onqtam/doctest/blob/master/doc/markdown/tutorial.md#test-cases-and-subcases) which is a much cleaner way to share setup and teardown code between tests compared to fixtures and class inheritance – Google Test is quite verbose!
+– doctest compiles faster and probably runs faster (although the runtime becomes an issue only when you have millions of asserts)
+– doctest asserts are thread-safe even on Windows (Google Test uses pthreads so thread-safe asserts are available only on UNIX)
+– doctest overall has a simpler API

+but there are also some areas in which doctest is lacking:

+– value-parameterized tests
+– death tests (where you check if calling a certain function doesn’t simply throw but if it crashes the process)
+– doctest has some integration with mocking libraries but Google Test works perfectly with Google Mock (although doctest should in theory work with it as well)

+The areas where doctest is behind are planned for improvement in the future.
+There are many other smaller differences – it would be impractical to cover them all.

 ### How to get the best compile-time performance with the framework?